 - Laparoscopic or robotic sacrocolpopexy: It uses polypropylene mesh to resuspend the vagina.
 This procedure can also include a hysterectomy.
 The risk of recurrent prolapse is approximately 7%, but there is a slightly higher risk of urinary or bowel injury at 0-4%.2

 - Colpocleisis: an obliterative procedure that is accomplished by suturing the anterior vaginal wall to the posterior vaginal wall, closing the upper two-thirds of the vaginal canal.
 This procedure precludes vaginal intercourse.
 It is very durable; the risk of recurrent prolapse is approximately 0-2%.3

 Rationale for Treatment

 The patient desired a native tissue reconstructive procedure.
 She declined augmentation with a graft.

 The patient was taken to the operating room where general anesthesia was given.
 She was intubated with an endotracheal tube.
-She received subcutaneous heparin for venous thromboembolism prophylaxis and IV cefazolin for antibiotic prophylaxis.
+She received subcutaneous heparin as venous thromboembolism prophylaxis and IV cefazolin as antibiotic prophylaxis.
 She was placed in the dorsal lithotomy position in Yellow-Fin stirrups.